matteb29/Simulating-Complex-Physics-with-Graph-Networks/README.md

 Datasets are all available at the following repository: **https://github.com/google-deepmind/deepmind-research/tree/master/learning_to_simulate**

-*Note* that in order to run our code data must be *converted from .tfrecord to .npz* and must preserve the original structure: train, test, split, metadata.
+*Note* that, in order to run our code, data must be *converted from .tfrecord to .npz* and must preserve the original structure: train, test, split, metadata.

+# How to use the Simulator:
 Clone the repository:
 ```bash
 git clone https://github.com/matteb29/Simulating-Complex-Physics-with-Graph-Networks.git